Neuroscience

 Research

-Students acquire a broad perspective on behavioral neuroscience through conducting research with faculty.
+Students acquire a broad perspective on neuroscience through conducting research with faculty.
 The program encourages interaction among students and faculty from different laboratories.
 Research opportunities are further augmented by both local and international collaborations between the faculty and colleagues at other research institutions.

 Facilities

-UConn’s behavioral neuroscience research facility encompasses an entire floor of the Bousfield Psychology Building.
+UConn’s neuroscience research facility encompasses an entire floor of the Bousfield Psychology Building.
 Modern research facilities are situated close to each other to promote interactions between laboratories, faculty, and students.
-The behavioral neuroscience research floor includes state-of-the-art anatomical, electrophysiological, optical imaging, neurochemical, virtual reality testing, and human physiology testing facilities, along with behavioral equipment and an AAALAC accredited animal housing facility.
+The neuroscience research floor includes state-of-the-art anatomical, electrophysiological, optical imaging, neurochemical, virtual reality testing, and human physiology testing facilities, along with behavioral equipment and an AAALAC accredited animal housing facility.

 Financial Aid